LollosoSi/bruxism-detector/README.md

   - CMD to that folder, run `python data_classification_training.py`.
   - You will get the C++ code to be pasted in the arduino sketch.
 Will look like this:```static const float weights[] = { 0.00000000, . . . , 0.00517570, };
 static const float bias = -0.2237529517562951;```
-  - Edit `uno_r4_wifi_main_program` with your weights and bias (look for `weights`, `bias` variables) and load it
+  - Edit `Settings.h` with your weights and bias (look for `weights`, `bias` variables) and load it.
+    </br>Keep this file open you're going to edit it again.
-  - Long press the button after the new sketch is loaded.
+  - Long press the button after the new sketch is loaded, you'll hear confirmation beeps.
 Now look at the console (`500000 baud rate`).
   - You're seeing the evaluation scores for the FFT.
-In the sketch, edit the `classify` function, specifically `return sum >= 55 <--- Edit this number ?
-1 : 0;`.
-Replace 55 with the lowest score you see when clenching, and above the highest you see when not clenching.
+Edit `Settings.h` and replace classification_threshold with the lowest score you see when clenching, and above the highest you see when not clenching.
 Use plotter or whatever to get the idea.
   - You're good to go, upload the sketch one last time.
 Verify everything works as intended.
   - **IMPORTANT** if anything about the FFT is changed, you obviously should to re-train your model
 - Run `processing_fft_spectrum_sketch` on your computer to start logging, ensure it doesn't go to sleep.